 The M-Gait is a modular 3D instrumented dual-belt treadmill, which can have various upgrades to enhance your set-up such as pitch and sway, motion capture, bodyweight support and virtual reality.

-Smaller than the C-Mill (now distributed by Hocoma), the N-Mill is a single belt treadmill with an optional force plate.
+Smaller than the C-Mill, the N-Mill is a single belt treadmill with an optional force plate.

 Including D-Flow, a control software suite which provides real-time data streams and users can easily create their own applications, and The Human Body Model for visualisations of muscle forces of the subject’s body on-screen.